Bachelor of Business Administration (Honours) in Management

 Management is a lively and interesting subject to study.
 Our programme emphasises the development of academic and professional knowledge and practical skills in general management and human resource management, including communication and presentation, leadership and teamwork, problem solving and the effective use of information technology.

-The programme offers a wide range of subject choices in the fields of general, strategy and human resource management, such as Business Negotiation, Environmental Management for Business, Gender & Organisations, Management Practice Through Real World Projects, Managing Diversity in Organisations, Chinese Business Management, Employee Relations, Employment Law, HRM in China, international HRM, Reward & Performance Management, Staffing & Selection and Training & Development.
+The programme offers a wide range of subject choices in the fields of general management and human resource management, such as Business Negotiation, China Trade Management, E-commerce, Employment Law, Entrepreneurship, Global Business Management, International Human Resource Management, Management Information Systems, Staffing & Selection and Training & Development.
 Students can choose subjects within the HRM concentration to obtain recognition by professional bodies.

 There is a strong emphasis on interactive and student-centred learning methods, including case studies, role playing and simulation exercises.
 Visits to companies and other organisations are arranged, and practitioners are invited as guest speakers to share their practical experience with students.